haberdashPI/Weber.jl/docs/src/stimulus.md

 mytone[0s ..
 5s]
 ```

 Furthermore, we can concatentate multiple sounds, to play them in sequence.
+The
-The following code plays two tones in sequence, with 100ms gap between them.
+following code plays two tones in sequence, with a 100 ms gap between them.

 ```julia
 interval = [tone(400Hz,50ms); silence(100ms); tone(400Hz * 2^(5/12),50ms)]